devjhex/EloquentJS/README.md

 ## Structure of the project

 The project has a number of folders.
+Each folder is named after a chapter in the book.